Wall Street closes lower as surging COVID-19 cases offset vaccine hopes

 “This dust-up between the Fed and Treasury could have serious implications, as markets want to see the two institutions working well together,” Carter added.
 “The timing of this dust-up is unfortunate, as the risk of COVID is still very much with us.”

-Gilead Sciences Inc GILD.O lost ground after a World Health Organization panel advised against the use of the company's COVID-19 treatment remdesivir, citing lack of evidence the drug improves survival or reduces the need for ventilation.
+Gilead Sciences Inc GILD.O shed 0.9% as a World Health Organization panel advised against use of the company's COVID-19 treatment remdesivir, citing lack of evidence the drug improves survival or reduces the need for ventilation.

+Declining issues outnumbered advancing ones on the NYSE by a 1.06-to-1 ratio; on Nasdaq, a 1.12-to-1 ratio favored advancers.

+The S&P 500 posted 17 new 52-week highs and no new lows; the Nasdaq Composite recorded 122 new highs and 10 new lows.

 Reporting by Stephen Culp; editing by Tom Brown